alperyeg/MachineLearning/README.md

-# NeuralNetworks
+# Machine Learning

-Toolkit for Neural Networks
+Toolkit and Examples for Machine Learning